kanishka-linux/vinanti/README.md

 ### Motivation for writing the library

 Async/await is a great feature of python, but at the same time pretty confusing.
 Sprinkling async/await keywords all over code just for making simple url requests seems too much, and can make the code difficult to understand at times.
+Besides, trying to use async functionality in a totally synchronous codebase is a recipe for disaster.
 So, I was thinking of async http request library in which developers don't have to write keywords like async/await, event_loop etc.., if they just want to make asynchronous url requests and **that too in mostly synchronous code**.
 So accordingly, this library has been designed with as simple api as possible that doesn't require using any async related keyword at the api-level, and everything about content will be handled by callback function.

 ### To whom can this library be useful?